Lou117/core/doc/settings.md

     "router" => [
         // Prefix for all endpoints declared in routing table (be careful with extra slashes !).
         "prefix" => "",
+        // Define an alternative routing table parser, or use *Core* default one "parser" => "Lou117\Core\RoutingTableParser",
         "cache" => [
             // Whether FastRoute cache (https://github.com/nikic/FastRoute#caching) must be enabled or not.
             "enabled" => true,